Understanding the Link Between High Blood Pressure and Hot Flashes

 4. Sleep Disruption

-Managing Hot Flushes and Blood Pressure: Practical Tips and Advice
+Managing Hot Flushes and High Blood Pressure

 1. Maintain a Healthy Diet